neelaryan2/Foreshadow/README.md

 # Foreshadow Attack PoC Experiment

-Kindly note that this is just a stripped version of SGX-STEP for the Foreshadow PoC.\
+Kindly note that this is just a stripped (and slightly edited) version of SGX-STEP for the Foreshadow PoC.\
 All the PoC development credits go to [SGX-STEP](https://github.com/jovanbulck/sgx-step).

 ## CS 741 Course Project